 Your safety and health when volunteering with Outreach360 is our number one priority.
 We therefore have put in place a number of guidelines meant to keep you safe and healthy when working with us.

 Outreach360 is a very structured volunteer program.
 A schedule is set each day, volunteers work together, travel together, etc. You will see and do a lot during your time with Outreach360.
-But for both program and safety reasons, you won't have the ability to wander around town or wander around the country on your own.
-All travel and activities will be done as part of a group.
+But for both program and safety reasons, you won’t have the ability to wander around town or wander around the country on your own.
+However, during free time you will have the opportunity to explore the town of Monte Cristi in groups of 2 or more.

 Physical and Emotional Health